endlessxaura/NecesseFriendshipMod/README.md

 - -25: Irritants. -10 happiness penalty for rooming together.
 - -50: Opponents. -20 happiness penalty for rooming together.
 - -75: Enemies. -30 happiness penalty for rooming together.
 Will fight on negative interaction.
-- -100: Nemeses. -50 happiness penalty for rooming together.
+- -90 or less: Nemeses. -50 happiness penalty for rooming together.
 Will fight on sight.

 These are accomplished via the following:
 - Rooming happiness: A patch to `SettlementRoom.calculateHappinessModifiers` modifies